-If any other part fails within three (3) years after original installation and operation, Bosch Water Heating will furnish a replacement part free of charge.
+If any other part fails within two (2) years after original installation and operation, Bosch Water Heating will furnish a replacement part free of charge.

-In addition to supplying the replacement part(s), Bosch Water Heating will provide ground service delivery for these parts.
+In addition to supplying the replacement part(s), Excel Water Heating will provide ground service delivery for these parts.
 Expedited or upgraded shipping will be charged to the customer.

 This warranty will not apply: